the-lazy-god/tlg-fluted-glass/README.md

 ### 🔄 Set texture rotation

-Control the rotation of the fluted glass segments by adding the `tlg-fluted-glass-rotation` attribute to the container with attribute `tlg-fluted-glass-canvas`.
+Control the rotation of the fluted glass segments by adding the `tlg-fluted-glass-rotation` attribute to the canvas container with attribute `tlg-fluted-glass-canvas`.

 Enter the number of degrees you want to rotate the segments counter clockwise.
 Default is 0.
-Using 180 will effectively swap the direction of the motion.

 **Attribute (Optional):**